Mars-tin/pixrefer/README.md

 ```

 ### Install some packages
-Run the following code to install PyAudio on Mac:
+If you are using a Mac, run the following code to install PyAudio:
 ```bash
 brew install portaudio
 pip install pyaudio